MoAlharsani/turtlesim-package/README.md

 # turtlesim-package
-In this repo, I will play with the turtlesim package in  ROS and ROS2
+In this repo, I will play with the turtlesim package in ROS noetic